KevinITS-site/KevinITS-site.github.io/another-page.md

 ORDER BY ASC (?title) <br>
 </p>

-As expected, this time the query gives us a many more cultural properties, including Mantegna’ most famous artworks.
+As expected, this time the query gives us a many more cultural properties, including Mantegna’s most famous artworks.
 Moreover, all the cultural properties retrieved belong to the class HistoricorArtisticProperty, and not the previously mentioned class PreparatoryWork:

 ![bild 3](https://github.com/KevinITS-site/KevinITS-site.github.io/assets/172382434/b9a32e8a-3442-4487-b3aa-c6e6cf346b30)